isc-projects/bind9/doc/arm/catz.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Normally, if a zone is to be served by a secondary server, the
-``named.conf`` file on the server must list the zone, or the zone must
+:iscman:`named.conf` file on the server must list the zone, or the zone must
 be added using :option:`rndc addzone`.
 In environments with a large number of
 secondary servers, and/or where the zones being served are changing
 frequently, the overhead involved in maintaining consistent zone